-Somewhere between Humans Are The Real Monsters, Humans Are Special and Humanity Is Superior lies this trope, the polar opposite of Humans Are Diplomats.
+Somewhere between Humans Are the Real Monsters, Humans Are Special, Humans Are Survivors and Humanity Is Superior lies this trope, the polar opposite of Humans Are Diplomats.
 Compared to the other races of the galaxy, or at least the other 'good' races, humans are violent, warlike savages who revel in chaos and destruction.
 This is not, however, a bad thing; at worst, the more 'civilized' races may look down on us, but they acknowledge that we're not a plague to be wiped out.
 Or at least they acknowledge that it might be somewhat inadvisable to try.

 The trope takes one of two forms: